Mozilla Sunbird

 Mozilla Sunbird is a discontinued free and open-source, cross-platform calendar application that was developed by the Mozilla Foundation, Sun Microsystems and many volunteers.
 Mozilla Sunbird was described as "a cross platform standalone calendar application based on Mozilla's XUL user interface language".
 Announced in July 2003, Sunbird was a standalone version of the Mozilla Calendar Project.
+The first version released was in 2005, and subsequent releases added better support for handling invitations from Microsoft Outlook users, as well as connectivity with Google Calendar.

 It was developed as a standalone version of the Lightning calendar and scheduling extension for the Mozilla Thunderbird and SeaMonkey mail clients.
 Development of Sunbird was ended with release 1.0 beta 1 to focus on development of Mozilla Lightning.
 The latest development version of Sunbird remains 1.0b1 from January 2010, and no later version has been announced.
 Unlike Lightning, Sunbird no longer receives updates to its time zone database.

 Sun contributions

 Sun Microsystems contributed significantly to the Lightning extension project to provide users with a free and open-source alternative to Microsoft Office by combining OpenOffice.org and Thunderbird/Lightning.
 Sun's key focus areas in addition to general bug fixing were calendar views, team/collaboration features and support for the Sun Java System Calendar Server.
 Since both projects share the same code base, any contribution to one is a direct contribution to the other.